National Review: Political views and content

 Victor Davis Hanson, a regular contributor since 2001, sees a broad spectrum of conservative and anti-liberal contributors:

-In other words, a wide conservative spectrum—paleo-conservatives, neo-conservatives, tea-party enthusiasts, the deeply religious and the agnostic, both libertarians and social conservatives, free-marketeers and the more protectionist—characterizes National Review.
+In other words, a wide conservative spectrum—paleo-conservatives, neo-conservatives, Tea Party movement activists, the deeply religious and the agnostic, both libertarians and social conservatives, free-marketeers and the more protectionist—characterizes National Review.
 The common requisite is that they present their views as a critique of prevailing liberal orthodoxy but do so analytically and with decency and respect.

 The magazine has been described as "the bible of American conservatism".

-Trump era
+First Trump era

 In 2015, the magazine published an editorial titled "Against Trump", calling Donald Trump a "philosophically unmoored political opportunist" and announcing its adamant and uniform opposition to his presidential candidacy for the Republican nomination for president.
 After Trump's 2016 electoral victory over Hillary Clinton, and through his administration, the National Review editorial board continued to criticize him.
 However, some National Review and National Review Online contributors took more varied positions on Trump.
 Hanson, for instance, supports him, while others, such as editor Ramesh Ponnuru and contributor Jonah Goldberg, have remained uniformly critical of Trump.
 In a Washington Post feature on conservative magazines, T.A.
 Frank noted: "From the perspective of a reader, these tensions make National Review as lively as it has been in a long time."

+Second Trump era

+In January 2024, the magazine published an editorial titled "“Republican Voters Can — And Should — Rethink Nominating Trump”, in which they warned Republican voters against choosing Trump as the Republican Party's nominee in the then-upcoming 2024 United States presidential elections.